10 COSTLY RETURN-TO-WORK MISTAKES

 Further Reading

-When considering Life insurance, many consumers believe term insurance is the best option.
-However, this assumption is not always accurate.
-It is true that term Life insurance, which covers you for a specified amount of time, such as 10, 20 or 30 yea...
+When considering Life insurance, many consumers believe Term Life Insurance is the best option. (...continued) However, this assumption is not always accurate.
+It is true that term policies, which cover you for a specified amount of time such as 10...

-Once annual enrollment has come and gone, it’s a good time to brush up on some basic benefit plan requirements, to avoid some of the common mistakes made in employee benefit plan administration.
-The following list of potential errors is by no means e...
+Once annual enrollment has come and gone, it’s a good time to brush up on basic benefit plan requirements to avoid common mistakes in employee benefit plan administration.
+The list below highlights frequent issues employers should check in routine ...

 Safety committees play an important role in many workplaces.
-Not only do they write safety policies, but they also lead training's, resolve conflicts and implement new ideas.
-If you're part of the safety committee at your workplace, consider these mi...
+Not only do they write safety policies, but they also lead training sessions, resolve conflicts, and implement new ideas.
+If you're part of the safety committee at your workplace, conside...